temporal-sa/temporal-infra-provisioning-demo/README.md

 export ENCRYPT_PAYLOADS="true"
 ```

-Start the server with the `frontend.enableUpdateWorkflowExecution` config option set to `true`,
+If you are using the Temporal Dev Server, start the server with the `frontend.enableUpdateWorkflowExecution` config
-which will allow us to perform updates to our workflows.
+option set to `true`, which will allow us to perform updates to our workflows.

 ```bash
 temporal server start-dev --ui-port 8080 --db-filename temporal.sqlite --dynamic-config-value frontend.enableUpdateWorkflowExecution=true
 ```

-Then, before kicking off the starter or using the UI, make sure the custom search attributes have
+Before kicking off the starter or using the UI, make sure the custom search attributes have been
-been created.
+created.
 If you are using the Temporal dev server, use the `operator search-attribute create`
 command.

 ```bash